 - A plan is put together to execute the project.

-- The project plan is executed, and monitoring and control is focused on schedule, budget, and quality of a defined product.
+- The project plan is executed, and monitoring and control are focused on the schedule, budget, and quality of a defined product.

 - The project is completed “successfully,” only to find that it did not accomplish much.